-- v) measures proposed for preventing queuing by pedestrians or vehicular traffic, or if some queuing is inevitable then ensuring the queues are diverted away from neighbouring premises, or are otherwise managed, to prevent disturbance or obstruction; - vi) ensuring staff leave the premises quietly; - vii) arrangements for parking by patrons and staff, and the effect of the parking on local residents; - viii) provision for public transport (including taxis and private hire vehicles) for patrons; - ix) whether licensed taxis or private hire vehicles are likely to disturb local residents: - x) whether routes to and from the premises on foot, by car or other services pass residential premises; - xi) the installation of any special measures where licensed premises are, or are proposed to be, located near sensitive premises such as nursing homes, hospitals, hospices or places of worship; - xii) the use of gardens and other open-air areas: - xiii) the location of external lighting, including security lighting that is installed inappropriately; - xiv) other appropriate measures to prevent nuisance, such as the employment of registered door supervisors or the use of CCTV; - xv) preventing the consumption or supply of illegal drugs, including search procedures; - xvi) the history of previous nuisance complaints proved against the premises, particularly where statutory notices have been served on the present licensees; - xvii) proposals for using effective means of reducing disorder by communicating with other licensees and the Police information regarding the potential for anti-social behaviour or criminal behaviour (e.g. Publink radio, pagers, ring rounds, membership of Pubwatch). - 5.6 The Licensing Authority is keen to stress, however, that as well as the licensing function there are other mechanisms for addressing issues of unruly behaviour that occur away from licensed premises.
-These include: - planning controls; - powers to designate parts of the District as places where alcohol may not be consumed publicly and the confiscation of alcohol in these areas (a large part of Central Gloucester has been designated an Alcohol free zone; - police powers to close some premises for up to 24 hours in extreme cases of disorder or excessive noise; - police enforcement of the law with regard to disorder and anti-social behaviour; - the power of the police, local business or resident to request a review of the licence; - enforcement action against those selling alcohol to people who are already drunk.
+- v) measures proposed for preventing queuing by pedestrians or vehicular traffic, or if some queuing is inevitable then ensuring the queues are diverted away from neighbouring premises, or are otherwise managed, to prevent disturbance or obstruction; - vi) ensuring staff leave the premises quietly; - vii) arrangements for parking by patrons and staff, and the effect of the parking on local residents; - viii) provision for public transport (including taxis and private hire vehicles) for patrons; - ix) whether licensed taxis or private hire vehicles are likely to disturb local residents: - x) whether routes to and from the premises on foot, by car or other services pass residential premises; - xi) the installation of any special measures where licensed premises are, or are proposed to be, located near sensitive premises such as nursing homes, hospitals, hospices or places of worship: - xii) the use of gardens and other open-air areas; - xiii) the location of external lighting, including security lighting that is installed inappropriately; - xiv) other appropriate measures to prevent nuisance, such as the employment of registered door supervisors or the use of CCTV; - xv) preventing the consumption or supply of illegal drugs, including search procedures; - xvi) the history of previous nuisance complaints proved against the premises, particularly where statutory notices have been served on the present licensees: - xvii) proposals for using effective means of reducing disorder by communicating with other licensees and the Police information regarding the potential for anti-social behaviour or criminal behaviour (e.g. Gloucester City Safe radio, pagers, ring rounds, membership of Gloucester City Safe). - 6.6 The Licensing Authority is keen to stress, however, that as well as the licensing function there are other mechanisms for addressing issues of unruly behaviour that occur away from licensed premises.
+These include: - planning controls; - powers to designate Public Space Protection Orders in parts of the District as places where alcohol may not be consumed publicly and the confiscation of alcohol in these areas. - police powers to close some premises for up to 24 hours in extreme cases of disorder or excessive noise; - police enforcement of the law with regard to disorder and anti-social behaviour; - the power of the police, licensing authority, or other persons to request a review of the licence; - enforcement action against those selling alcohol to people who are already drunk.

-6. PROTECTION OF CHILDREN FROM HARM
+7.0 PROTECTION OF CHILDREN FROM HARM